 Section 2.
-Creating Sections 408,206 new (Housing Accommodations for those with Service Animals), 408.207 (Prohibited discrimination in housing provided to persons with a disability or disability-related need for an emotional support animal), 408.208 (False or fraudulent proof of need for an emotional support animal), and 408.209 (Compliance with Chapter 462), Ordinance Code.
-Sections 408.206 (Housing Accommodations for those with Service Animals), 408.207 (Prohibited discrimination in housing provided to persons with a disability or disability-related need for emotional support animal), 408.208 (False or fraudulent proof of need for an emotional support animal), and 408.209 (Compliance with Chapter 462), Part 2 (Fair Housing), Chapter 408 (Fair Housing), Ordinance Code, are hereby created to read as follows:
+Creating Sections 408.206 (Housing new Accommodations for individuals with Service Animals), 408.207 (Prohibited discrimination in housing provided to persons with a disability or disability-related need for an emotional support animal), 408.208 (Unlawful practices and penalties), and 408.209 (Compliance with Chapter 462, Ordinance Code), Ordinance Code.
+Sections 408.206 (Housing Accommodations for individuals with Service Animals), 408.207 (Prohibited discrimination in housing provided to persons with a disability or disability-related need for an emotional support animal), 408.208 (Unlawful practices and penalties), and 408.209 (Compliance with Chapter 462, Ordinance Code), Part 2 (Fair Housing), Chapter 408 (Fair Housing), Ordinance Code, are hereby created to read as follows: